lsdsjy/glob/README.md

 ## Customize

-lblog uses Jinja2 for HTML templates.
+Glob uses Jinja2 for HTML templates.

 Put your own HTML templates in `templates/theme_name/` and static files (`.css/.js`) in `static/theme_name/`